-- It is recommended to use a complementary LVCMOS output format such as LVCMOS (Norm/Inv) to reduce switching noise and crosstalk when using LVCMOS. - If only a single LVCMOS output is required, the complementary LVCMOS output format can still be used by leaving the unused LVCMOS output floating. - A non-complimentary format such as LVCMOS (Norm/Norm) is not recommended as increased switching noise is present.
+- TI recommends using a complementary LVCMOS output format such as LVCMOS (Norm/Inv) to reduce switching noise and crosstalk when using LVCMOS. - If only a single LVCMOS output is required, the complementary LVCMOS output format can still be used by leaving the unused LVCMOS output floating. - A non-complimentary format such as LVCMOS (Norm/Norm) is not recommended as increased switching noise is present.